hipay/hipay-enterprise-shopware-6/CONTRIBUTING.md

 #### Storefront watcher

-The storefront watcher will **NOT** use the same domain than the current application domain.
+With Shopware version 6.5 and later, now the storefront watcher can use the same domain than the current application domain.

-Its protocol is forced to be *http* and it's currently not possible to use this watcher with a *https* domain.

 You can launch it by entering the following command : `bash shopware.sh watch front`

-The watcher will be reachable on <http://localhost:9998>
+The watcher will be reachable on <https://hipay.shopware.com:9998>

 When this watcher is activated, the hot reload feature is enabled.
-That means when you edit a file from the `Resources > app > storefront` folder, the openned pages based on this domain <http://localhost:9998> will be reloaded.
+That means when you edit a file from the `Resources > app > storefront` folder, the openned pages based on this domain <https://hipay.shopware.com:9998> will be reloaded.

 If you want to turn back to a storefront without watcher, you have to enter this command : `bash shopware.sh stop-watch`